hug-sch/vse-docs/edit/timeline/zoom/zoom.rst

    Figure 3: Vertical and horizontal scrollbars with zoom circles.

-Zoom vertically or horizontally
 Most commands from above will zoom in or out on both dimensions simultaneously.
 For example, the :kbd:`Home` will zoom until all strips are visible, both on the horizontal and vertical dimension.

-   With the :kbd:`MMB`, :kbd:`Ctrl-MMB` and the scrollbar circles, you can zoom in or out in one dimension only.
+With the scrollbar circles, you can zoom in or out in one dimension only and choose in which direction you want to zoom.